 2. Refined Sugar

-Refined sugar is the regular white table sugar.
+Refined sugar is regular white table sugar.
 The body breaks it down very quickly, resulting in spikes in insulin.
 A diet high in refined sugar can lead to many health problems, such as type 2 diabetes, insulin resistance, obesity, hyperactivity, and other health problems.

 Moreover, some brown sugar available on the market isn’t actually brown sugar but refined white sugar with molasses added to it that makes it look brown.